Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ The Bluebird, Charles Bukowski (1920-1994)

-Let the bluebirds be free—spring is coming!
-The Vernal Equinox is a time of renewal, an invitation to look for signs of the changing season.
-As the world awakens, you may even spot a bluebird of happiness in your neighborhood, a cheerful reminder of nature’s beauty and the promise of brighter days ahead.
+The Vernal Equinox is seen as time of renewal, an invitation to look for signs of the changing seasons.
+As the world awakens, you may even spot a bluebird in your neck of the woods, a cheerful reminder of nature’s beauty and the promise of brighter and warmer days ahead.

 The concept of a "blue bird of happiness" was introduced in Maurice Maeterlinck's play The Blue Bird (1908).
 The bird in that play is not actually a bluebird, but merely a bird that is blue (which is symbolically significant in the play).
 As a result of this play, bluebirds became a widely recognized symbol of happiness and cheer, and have been used as such by numerous songwriters.